raytonghk/genepiper/README.md

 ### Sample data:

-Sample data `GlobalPatterns` from `phyloseq` package was provided as RDS file `gp.rds` in `sampleData` folder.
-And 4 files were extracted from the sample data:
+Sample data `GlobalPatterns` from `phyloseq` package is provided in RDS format `gp.rds` in the `sampleData` folder.
+Individual table files had been extracted sample data:
 * `gpOtu.tsv` is a tab separated OTU table file with 26 samples and 19216 taxa.
 * `gpTax.tsv` is a tab separated Taxonomy table file with 19216 taxa and 7 taxonomical rank.
-* `gpSamData.tsv` is a tab separated sample mapping file with 26 samples and 7 feature columns.
+* `gpSamData.tsv` is a tab separated sample data (mapping) file with 26 samples and 7 feature columns.
 * `gpTree.tre` is a phylogenetic tree file with 19216 taxa.

 Reference:

 Caporaso, J. G., et al. (2011).
 Global patterns of 16S rRNA diversity at a depth of millions of sequences per sample.
 PNAS, 108, 4516-4522.
 PMCID: PMC3063599

-Biom sample data file `rich_dense_otu_table.biom` provided.
+Biom sample data file `rich_dense_otu_table.biom` is also provided.

 ### Tutorials:

-For detailed walkthrough of each modules, please refer to [Wiki](https://github.com/raytonghk/genepiper/wiki/01.-Introduction) page.
+For detailed walkthrough of each module, please refer to our [Wiki](https://github.com/raytonghk/genepiper/wiki/01.-Introduction) page.